 The safety sensor's rotary mirror rotates on its own axis every 40 ms. One revolution is a scan.
-With each additional scan the response time t_a increases by 40 ms. With K = 2000 mm/s approach speed this corresponds with an increase in the safety distance of 80 mm per additional scan.
+With each additional scan the response time $t_a$ increases by 40 ms. With K = 2000 mm/s approach speed this corresponds with an increase in the safety distance of 80 mm per additional scan.
 With K = 1600 mm/s it is 64 mm.

-- ♦ Select a response time t_a of 80 ms or higher.
-Never define a value higher than 80 ms for t_a for access guarding or passage controls.
-With higher values it can happen that a person might not be detected when passing through the protective field with an approach speed of 1600 mm/s. - $\$ Determine the machine/system's stopping time t_m .
-If data is not available, you can commission Leuze electronic to perform measurements (see chapter 14 "Service and support").
+♦ Select a response time ta of 80 ms or higher.
+Never define a value higher than 80 ms for ta for access guarding or passage controls.
+With higher values it can happen that a person might not be detected when passing through the protective field with an approach speed of 1600 mm/s.

+- ☼ Determine the machine/system's stopping time tm.
+If data is not available, you can commission Leuze electronic to perform measurements (see chapter 14 "Service and support"). - If an increase in the stopping time within the regular test periods is to be expected, take an additional time into account for the machine's stopping time tm.

-Additional distance C{RT} for finger protection
+Additional distance $C{RT}$ for finger protection